 Federal funds available to undergraduate students who have not earned a bachelor's or professional degree; are working towards a degree; and must meet federal government's eligibility criteria.
 This award is disbursed in accordance to your enrollment status.
 This award does not usually require repayment.

-Students can only receive a Pell Grant for a maximum of 12 semesters or equivalent.
+Students can only receive a Pell Grant for a maximum of 12 full-time semesters or equivalent.

 - Federal Supplemental Education Opportunity Grant (SEOG)